Assaro/DD_Bot/sites/commands.md

 ### /role
 - used to grant/revoke permissions to a role

-### /role
+### /user
-- used to grant/ revoke permissions to a single user
+- used to grant/revoke permissions to a single user